docker/docs/content/language/php/develop.md

 {{< /tabs >}}

-Update your `compose.yaml` file to target the development stage.
+Update your `compose.yaml` file by adding an instruction to target the development stage.

 The following is the updated section of the `compose.yaml` file.